SrujanGowda1998/ML_Models/README.md

 # ML_Models
-This repo contains the Machine Learning Models that I have trained
+This repo contains some of the Machine Learning Models that I have trained